0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator-requirements.md

 The details are here: https://github.com/OLSF/libra/blob/main/ol/documentation/accounts/match_burn.md

-Note: If a validator does not have the funds to pay the 'Cost to Exist' fee, it will NOT affect the qualification into the the active set.
+Note: If a validator does not have the funds to pay the 'Cost to Exist' fee at the beginning of an epoch, it will NOT affect the qualification into the the active set of the said epoch.
 The validator is graced.